greysonkirk/MovieMatch/README.md

 To limit amount of API calls, the initial users api call is stored into a MySQL db and that populates the "friends" movie page.

 ### Issues
+Main issue: Error 503 while added a movie picked in Huroku app, but not on localhost.
 This app isnt completed yet, so there's too many to list.

 ![](ss1.PNG)